Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 - Lost Horse Mine Loop Trail: This moderate hike takes you to the historic Lost Horse Mine, where gold was once extracted from the desert landscape.
 You can learn more about the history here.

-There’s no better way to end the day than stargazing.
-Joshua Tree National Park’s renowned lack of light pollution makes it the ideal stargazing location.
+Joshua Tree National Park is proud to be designated as an International Dark Sky Park so there’s no better way to end the day than stargazing.
+Joshua Tree National Park’s renowned lack of light pollution makes it one of the best places to photograph the Milky Way!

 Find a comfortable spot, turn off your phone, and marvel at the countless stars that fill the night sky.
 I was blown away by the amount of stars I could see from the park.